 When it comes to moving trees, the size of the tree is a major factor.
-Typically, a homeowner can safely move a tree that has a diameter of 2 inches or less within their own yard.
-Above 4 inches should be handled by professionals.
-Similar to moving smaller, manageable trees, transplanting large trees is possible with the right strategies, patience, and experience.
+Typically, a homeowner can safely move a tree with a diameter of 2 inches or less within their own yard.
+Anything above 4 inches should be handled by professionals.
+Although transplanting large trees is possible, it requires the right strategies, patience, and experience.

 Anyone who has followed the introduction of Dutch elm disease (DED) is already painfully aware of how devastating outbreaks of tree pests can be.
 Trees take some time to mature and provide their full potential for shade, beauty and other environmental benefits.
-Luke's Health System told the Associated Press that the hospital loves the tree as much as the rest of Boise, but needed the area to expand.
+Luke's Health System told the Associated Press that they loved the tree as much as the rest of Boise but needed the area to expand.
 When mature trees grow to a point where they get in the way of developing or building on your property, you may need to move them.
 If the tree needs to be removed but cannot be replanted immediately, it will be necessary to place the root ball in a box and store it somewhere while watering it.
 If you are considering moving a large tree, make sure you work with an experienced company that specializes in this process.